unixorn/zsh-quickstart-kit/README.md

     2. Unlock the preferences
     3. Select your user
     4. Select advanced options
-    5. Set your login shell to `/bin/zsh` (`/usr/local/bin/zsh` if you decided to use a newer version from brew)
+    5. Set your login shell to `/bin/zsh` (or `/usr/local/bin/zsh` if you decided to use a newer version from brew)
-6. Install some powerline compatible fonts from [https://github.com/Lokaltog/powerline-fonts](https://github.com/Lokaltog/powerline-fonts) or [Input Mono](http://input.fontbureau.com/).
-Fonts that are Powerline-compatible include glyphs used to display the nice branch icon that the theme in this `.zshrc` uses.
+6. Install some powerline compatible fonts from one of the links in the Fonts section above.
     1. Clone the [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) repository, or download [Input Mono](http://input.fontbureau.com/).
     2. Copy the fonts into `~/Library/Fonts`.
     3. In iTerm 2, go to Preferences->Profile in your iTerm 2 preferences, then select one of the powerline compatible fonts you just installed.
-    4. Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled.
+    4. **Make sure you also specify a powerline compatible font for non-ASCII in your iTerm 2 preferences or the prompt separators and branch glyphs will show up garbled**.

 ### Linux

 1. Switch your shell to zsh with chsh `chsh -s /bin/zsh`
 2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems

-I don't use a GUI on Linux, so you'll have to track down how to install the [powerline-fonts](https://github.com/Lokaltog/powerline-fonts) and specify one for your terminal application.
+I don't use a GUI on Linux, so you'll have to track down how to install new fonts, install one and specify it for your terminal application.

 ## Set up Zgen and the starter kit